 - Posting content in forms which are compatible with wearable mobile devices, such as audio or video streaming

-Digital assistants are already widely used by iPhone owners, however, the introduction of wearable mobile technology like the Apple watch makes their increased popularity likely.
+iPhone users are already using digital assistants.
+Nevertheless, the introduction of wearable mobile technology like the Apple watch makes their increased popularity likely.

 Mobile marketing is increasingly popular, and with good reason.
-Text messages have a far higher open rate than emails do, and they are an effective way to stay in touch with customers.
-Large companies such as Starbucks have made it possible for customers to pay for their coffee using mobile devices and the evidence suggests mobile payments are going to be a major trend for 2016.
+Text messages have a far higher open rate than emails do.
+They are also an effective way to stay in touch with customers.
+Large companies such as Starbucks have made it possible for customers to pay for their coffee using mobile devices.
+The evidence suggests mobile payments are going to be a major trend for 2016.

-Another thing to keep in mind is the trend toward mobile traffic will more than likely surpass desktop traffic in the near future.
+Moreover, trends toward mobile traffic will more than likely surpass desktop traffic in the near future.
 Mobile access to the internet is increasingly common and easier to come by in many places than desktop access.
-If your website isn’t mobile-friendly, get it updated now!
+Don’t have a mobile-friendly website?
+Update it now!
 Don’t find yourself behind the eight ball on this one.
-Mobile users are notoriously impatient and will not patronize your site if it takes too long to load or if it isn’t optimized for mobile devices.
+Mobile users are notoriously impatient.
+They will not surf your site if it takes too long to load.
+Not optimized for mobile devices?
+Mobile users will leave.

 In fact, if you’re using Flash, drop it like a bad habit.

-You’re probably already aware of this— thanks to Facebook’s algorithm changes, you now have to boost a post if you want to be sure it is seen by all of your social media contacts.
-At the moment, Instagram still works the way Facebook used to— meaning, the content you post is free and can, at least in theory, be seen by everyone who follows you there.
+You may already aware of Facebook’s algorithm changes.
+You now must boost a post if you want it is seen by all of your contacts.
+At the moment, Instagram still works the way Facebook used to.
+This means the content you post is free.
+It also means you can be seen by everyone who follows you there, at least in theory.

-Yet, Facebook purchased Instagram in 2012, and Instagram is expected to follow in Facebook’s footsteps and introduce similar changes in 2016.
+Yet, Facebook purchased Instagram in 2012.
+Instagram is expected to follow in Facebook’s footsteps and introduce similar changes in 2016.
 What this means is— Instagram advertising is about to take off.
-Year to date, the site has made about $600 million in advertising sales, and this number is expected to more than quadruple by 2017.
+Year to date, the site has made about $600 million in advertising sales.
+This number is expected to more than quadruple by 2017.
 There’s good news for advertisers, however; user engagement on Instagram tends to be quite high.
-Many brands use the site’s tools for sharing visual content are finding their customers are approximately 2.8 times as likely to recall the advertising they see on Instagram as they are to recall ads they see on other online platforms.
+Many brands use the site’s tools for sharing visual content.
+The results were impressive.
+Customers were 2.8 times as likely to recall ads seen on Instagram as those seen elsewhere.

-What it means for marketers is this: customer reviews on social media, for example, and other similar content, will be searchable.
-If you’ve been diligent about maintaining a solid social media presence and cultivating customer relationships, this particular trend will be a great tool for you.
-If not, it’s not too late to get started.
+What does this mean for marketers?
+Customer reviews on social media, for example, and other similar content, will be searchable.
+This is a great tool for you if you’ve been diligent about maintaining a solid social media presence.
+It’s also great if you’ve been cultivating customer relationships.
+Haven’t been?
+It’s not too late.
+Start right now.
 Pinterest has already implemented guided searches, and Facebook and Twitter will, likewise, do the same.

-If you’re advertising on Facebook, you already know you can target your ads there using detailed demographics (like age, gender, and location) as well as psychographics (hobbies and interests.)
-Digital advertising platforms are adding new ways to target ads all the time, and in 2016 it will be easier than ever to focus your ad spending on the people who are most likely to purchase what you’re offering.
+If you’re advertising on Facebook, you already know you can target your ads.
+You can use detailed demographics (like age, gender, and location) as well as psychographics (hobbies and interests).
+Digital advertising platforms are adding new ways to target ads all the time.
+In 2016 it will be easier than ever to focus your ad spending.
+In this way, you can focus on the people who are most likely to purchase what you’re offering.

 Digital marketing offers options and advantages which were not available a few years ago.
 Those advantages make it possible to get better results from your advertising dollars than ever before.
-While traditional print advertising can feel like hoping you hit the big one in the lottery, digital marketing is increasingly sophisticated and scientific.
-You can make the most of your marketing budget in 2016 by getting out ahead of these trends.[ This article was originally featured at EclecticCattleProds.com on December 1, 2015 ]
+Traditional print advertising can feel like hoping you hit the big one in the lottery.
+On the other hand, digital marketing is increasingly sophisticated and scientific.
+You can make the most of your marketing budget in 2016 by getting out ahead of these trends.[ EclecticCattleProds.com originally feature this article on December 1, 2015 ]